Hardcore punk: 2000s

 With the increased popularity of punk rock in the mid-1990s and the 2000s, additional hardcore bands signed with major record labels.
 In 2001, New York's H2O released the album Go on MCA, but it failed at bringing the band big success, and fell flat with longtime fans.
 In 2002, AFI signed to DreamWorks Records but changed their sound considerably for its successful major label debut Sing the Sorrow.
 Chicago's Rise Against were signed by Geffen Records, and three of its releases on the label were certified platinum by the RIAA.
 Like AFI, Rise Against gradually removed elements of hardcore from their music, culminating with 2008's Appeal to Reason, which lacked the intensity found in their earlier albums.
-Notable independent label Bridge 9 Records saw several of their artists rise to prominence, including Defeater, Verse and Have Heart, who had a Billboard chart entry with their second album, 'Songs To Scream At The Sun'.
-In an AllMusic review, Greg Prato wrote about the label's band Energy that "While you wouldn't go quite as far as calling Energy "a hardcore Boy band," the group's leanings toward the mainstream are undeniable throughout Invasions of the Mind".

 United Kingdom band Gallows were signed to Warner Bros.
 Records for £1 million.
-Their major label debut Grey Britain was described as being even more aggressive than their previous material, and the band was subsequently dropped from the label.
-The success of the band led to other British hardcore acts of the time gain notability like The Ghost of a Thousand and Heights.

-Los Angeles band The Bronx briefly appeared on Island Def Jam Music Group for the release of their 2006 self-titled album, which was named one of the top 40 albums of the year by Spin magazine.
+Their major label debut Grey Britain was more aggressive than their previous material, and the band was subsequently dropped from the label.
+The success of the band led to other British hardcore acts of the time gain notability like the Ghost of a Thousand and Heights.
+Los Angeles band the Bronx briefly appeared on Island Def Jam Music Group for the release of their 2006 self-titled album, which was named one of the top 40 albums of the year by Spin magazine.
 They appeared in the Darby Crash biopic What We Do Is Secret, playing members of Black Flag.
 In 2007, Toronto's Fucked Up appeared on MTV Live Canada, where they were introduced as "Effed Up".
 During the performance of its song "Baiting the Public", the majority of the audience was moshing, which caused $2000 in damages to the set.
 Fucked Up went on to win the 2009 Polaris Music Prize for the album The Chemistry of Common Life.